iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

 ## Traffic shaping

-Traffic shaping refers to features such as `Traffic mirroring / shadowing` and `Request routing` that provide advanced controls over how traffic is routed to and from app versions.
-Iter8 enables you to take total advantage of all the traffic shaping features available in the service mesh, ingress technology or networking layer present in your Kubernetes or OpenShift stack.
+Traffic shaping refers to features such as **traffic mirroring** and **request routing** that provide advanced controls over how traffic is routed to and from app versions.
+Iter8 enables you to take total advantage of all the traffic shaping features available in the service mesh, ingress technology, or networking layer present in your Kubernetes or OpenShift stack.

-=== "Traffic mirroring / shadowing"
+=== "Traffic mirroring/shadowing"
-    Traffic mirroring or shadowing enables experimenting with a *dark* launched version with zero-impact on end-users.
+    **Traffic mirroring** or **shadowing** enables experimenting with a *dark* launched version with zero-impact on end-users.
 Mirrored traffic is a replica of the real user requests[^2] that is routed to the dark version.
 Metrics are collected and evaluated for the dark version, but responses from the dark version are ignored.

     ![Canary](/assets/images/mirroring.png)